 And a quick note – we just updated all the recipes on this blog to be printable and rate-able, so if you’ve tried any of them, please take a minute and leave a quick star rating right on the recipe card!
 I’ve really loved hearing your thoughts on these dishes, as well as any substitutions and modifications made.

-Since we’re still working on Nori’s egg allergies, I just take a portion out for her before beating in the egg.
-She always gobbles this soup up, and it can easily be pureed a bit to make it even more baby-friendly.
+Egg allergy note: Since my kids have egg allergies, I just take portions out for them beating in the egg.
+Nori always gobbles this soup up, and it can easily be pureed a bit to make it even more baby-friendly.

 Chinese Corn Egg Drop Soup

 - 1 can cream style corn; do not drain* (cream style corn is dairy free)